Skip to main content

 • Lead change with positivity, accountability and a growth mindset to ensure change initiatives are effective and impactful in alignment with the college’s mission and vision.

-• Seek out and embrace challenging and diverse perspectives.
+• Seek out and embrace challenging and varied perspectives.

 Community